morgosus/morgosus.github.io/_posts/programming/2020-10-07-data-transfer-over-the-internet.md

 ---
-layout: post
 title:              "Data Transfer Over the Internet"
 date:               2020-10-07 11:47:39 +0200

 categories:         programming
+tags:               HTTP HTTPS FTP DNS TFTP

-thumbnail: "/assets/thm/programming.jpg?v=1.0.0"
+thumbnail:          programming-1

-thumbnail-alt: "Programming"
-featured: false
+meta:
-author: Martin Toms
+  author:           morgosus

-published: true
+  genre:            Programming

+layout: post
 ---
 Everyone knows the internet.
 Does everyone know how it works?
 Probably not.
 I'm not talking hardware, that's easy (not really), I'm talking protocols.
 We'll start with HTTP and make our way through the most frequently used ones.